khairulomar/Covid-19-Malaysia/README.md

 4. Time-series and similarity index (between countries; choose a baseline (weather pattern similar to Malaysia).

-5. Case prediction by states (Msia)
+5. Case prediction by states (Malaysia)

 6. Epidemic curve the famous flattened the curve with economic recession curve from MIER - <a href="https://github.com/khairulomar/Covid-19-Malaysia/blob/master/MIER_report.pdf">link here<a>